 How old civilizations tamed springs, stored the precious fluid, and incorporated water devices into their mythology can be telling.
 Such nuggets reveal unexpected genius and even solve some riddles.

-Howard Carter was a famous archaeologist who made one of the most famous discoveries of all time: King Tut's tomb!
+Howard Carter was a famous archaeologist who made one of the most remarkable discoveries of all time: King Tut's tomb!

 Agricultural lands are big players in the discovery game.
 Forget pottery shards; farms can yield gold, graves, technology, priceless art and new mysteries.